Piedmont wine tour

 Today we focus on Barbera, Piedmont’s most widely grown grape.
 Until the 1980s, it was little more than a rustic table wine.
 But thanks to key innovators, it’s been transformed from a farmhouse quaffer to a wine of great character and finesse—another prized plum of Piedmont.

 We head north to the hills of Asti, where the Icardi winery has a commanding view of the countryside.
-At this family-run estate, now in its fourth generation, we'll taste their delectable Nuj Suj Barbera d'Asti cru, along with an array of other piemontese classics.
-All offer grace and affordability — a winning combination.
+At this family-run estate, now in its fourth generation, we'll taste their delectable Nuj Suj Barbera d'Asti cru, and get an inside perspective on biodynamic farming.
+All their wines offer grace and affordability — a winning combination!

 Then we head to Castagnolo Lanze, headquarters of La Spinetta.
 The Rivetti brothers have made succulent Barberas since 1985, but have also pioneered single-vineyard Moscato and added Barolo and Barbaresco to their portfolio, which achieved instant cult status.
 (In 2001, they also expanded to the Tuscan coast, founding Casanova della Spinetta.)